min2ha/ukwa-site/content/target/39693/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Some Washington Men in the Great War - Wad thou gan?
-Aye, aa wad.

 Project to make a documentary film of about 30 minutes which tells the stories of some Washington men in the Great War.